Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Introduction

 There are several suggested methods in the literature for constructing deep versions of Gaussian mixture models (GMM)s involving multiple layers of latent variables.
 One of the earliest is the mixture of mixtures model of \cite{Li2005}. \cite{Li2005} considers modelling non-Gaussian components in mixture models using a mixture of Gaussians, resulting in a mixture of mixtures structure.
 The model is not identifiable through the likelihood, and \cite{Li2005} suggests several ways to address this issue, as well as methods for choosing the number of components for each cluster. \cite{Malsiner-Walli+fg2017} identify the model through the prior in a Bayesian approach, and consider Bayesian methods for model choice.
 Another deep mixture architecture is suggested in \cite{Ord+s2014}.
 The authors consider a network with linear transformations at different layers, and the random sampling of a path through the layers.
 Each path defines a mixture component by applying the corresponding sequence of transformations to a standard normal random vector.
 Their approach allows a large number of mixture components, but without an explosion of the number of parameters due to the way parameters are shared between components.

 The model of \cite{viroli2019deep} considered here is a multi-layered extension of the mixture of factor analyzers (MFA) model \citep{Ghahramani+h1997,mclachlan2003modelling}.
 The MFA model is a GMM in which component covariance matrices have a parsimonious factor structure, making this model suitable for high-dimensional data.
-The factor covariance structure can be interpreted as explaining dependence in terms of a low-dimensional latent Gaussian variable. \cite{Tang+sh2012} were the first to consider a deep MFA model, where a mixture of factor analyzers model is used as a prior for the latent factors instead of a Gaussian distribution.
+The factor covariance structure can be interpreted as explaining dependence in terms of a low-dimensional latent Gaussian variable.
+Extending the MFA model to a deep model with multiple layers has two main advantages.
+First, non-Gaussian clusters can be obtained and second, it enables the fitting of GMMs with a large number of components, which is particularly relevant for high-dimensional data and cases when the number of true clusters is large. \cite{Tang+sh2012} were the first to consider a deep MFA model, where a mixture of factor analyzers model is used as a prior for the latent factors instead of a Gaussian distribution.
 Applying this idea recursively leads to deep models with many layers.
 Their architecture splits components into several subcomponents at the next layer in a tree-type structure. \citet{yang+hz17} consider a two layer version of the model of \cite{Tang+sh2012} incorporating a common factor loading matrix at the first level and some other restrictions on the parametrization.